derhansen/sf_event_mgt/Documentation/ForEditors/BackendModule/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For events which are enabled with the registration option, you can also send custom
-e-mail notification to the participants of the event.
+email notification to the participants of the event.
 Press the "+" icon to get to
 the view, where you can select the custom notification template.

 .. figure:: ../../Images/event-custom-notification.png